Loop in the coualo from Le Revest-les-Eaux

 Description of the walk

-Large car park at Le Revest (200 spaces).
+Large car park at Place Jean Moulin (200 spaces).

-(S/E) Walk past the Comoni theatre and take the Chemin de la Reboune down to the Chemin de la Foux.
+(Start/Finish) Walk past the Comoni theatre and head down Chemin de la Reboune until you reach Chemin de la Foux.

-(1) If you want to see the dam up close, turn right and stay close to the lake to reach the dam built in 1913 (holding a million cubic metres of water; under construction until June 2022.
+(1) If you’d like to see the dam up close, turn right and stay as close to the lake as possible to reach the dam, built in 1913 (holding one million cubic metres of water; under construction until June 2022.
 Unfortunately, the dam is almost empty).
-The canyon effect is impressive.
+The canyon-like effect is impressive.

 (2) Retrace your steps.

-(1) Take the Chemin de la Foux northwards.
-At the end of the path, a turquoise blue arrow indicates to turn right.
+(1) Take the Chemin de la Foux heading north.
+At the end of the path, a turquoise-blue arrow indicates you should turn right.
 Follow the concrete spillway to the end.
-Follow the blue markings to the other bank and continue.
+Follow the blue markings to the opposite bank, then carry on.

-(3) At a fork, go down to the left to see the Ragas, a Vaucluse exsurgence from the Siou-Blanc massif and, deeper down, a spring that feeds the dam and the Las, a coastal river (150 m deep; during floods, the flow can reach 60 m³/second).
+(3) At a fork, head down to the left to see the Ragas, a Vaucluse exsurgence from the Siou-Blanc massif and, deeper down, a spring that feeds the dam and the Las, a coastal river (150 m deep; at flood stage, the flow can reach 60 m³ per second).
 Retrace your steps.

-(3) Follow the turquoise blue trail eastwards, which winds its way between two rock faces in a forest that seems enchanted!
+(3) Head east along the turquoise-blue trail, which winds its way between two rock faces through a forest that seems enchanted!

-(4) Before the Cierge ravine, a cairn with a turquoise blue stone near a group of seven trees indicates the start of the recently created trail (12/2020) on the left.
-Follow the blue markings to a fork in the trail.
+(4) Before the Cierge ravine, a cairn with a turquoise-blue stone near a cluster of seven trees marks the start of the recently created path (Dec 2020) on the left.
+Follow the blue markings until you reach a junction.

-If you are tired, there is a quicker way back by turning right onto a forest road and then left onto the tarmac Fieraquet path, then left towards Le Revest.
+If you’re feeling tired, there’s a quicker way back: turn right to reach a forest track, then turn left onto the tarmac Fieraquet path and continue left towards Le Revest.

 Otherwise, continue along the path following the blue markings.